-Beavers is £4 per session and can be paid weekly or termly, cash or cheque
+Beavers is £4 per session and is to be paid online using our secure system.

 Many of the badges available are activity badges, which allow Beavers to show their progress in existing pursuits, but also to try all kinds of new things and form new interests.